-In October 1958 ex-convict Jimmy “the Greek” Tsermengas confessed to killing George Kean and burying his body in the marsh in Michigan.
-Tsermengas, George Kean, and Danny McComb had left Texas for greener pastures in Michigan where they were not known.
+In October 1958 ex-convict Jimmy (“the Greek”) Tsermengas confessed to killing George Kean and burying his body in the marsh in Michigan.
+Tsermengas, George Kean, and Danny McComb had left Texas for greener pastures in Michigan, where they were not known.
 While burglarizing a building, they were surprised by two policemen.
 Somehow the hoods disarmed the officers and handcuffed them to a tree.
 Kean voted to kill the officers, but Tsermengas overruled him.
 Later at their hideout Kean got drunk and became belligerent, boasting that he was the “toughest.”
 Tsermengas and McComb tried to take a pistol away from Kean.
-The gun discharged, hitting Kean in the head.
+The gun discharged, shooting Kean in the head.

-Tsermengas was sentenced to twenty to forty years in prison.
+Tsermengas was sentenced to twenty to forty years in prison for killing Kean.

 A few months later Danny McComb, who had been questioned in the killing of Sid Foley and was a suspect in the murder of George Kean, was shotgunned after leaving a nightclub on Burnett Street downtown.